HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 #### Use `meta.profile` to Signal Conformance

 Participants SHOULD populate `meta.profile` elements for all resources to indicate which profiles the resources should conform to.
 Participants SHOULD also implement [profile search](https://www.hl7.org/fhir/search.html#profile), which allows participants to query using the `_profile` parameter to return resources conforming to the profiles declared in `meta.profile`.

-The profile search requirement originates from the base FHIR specification.
-It is not an additional requirement imposed by mCODE.
+Profile search and population of `meta.profile` originate as "SHALL" requirements in the base FHIR specification; they are not an additional requirements imposed by mCODE.
+However, in practice, few implementations have followed these requirements.
 Refer to the [FHIR Documentation on supported profiles](https://www.hl7.org/fhir/profiling.html#CapabilityStatement.rest.resource.supportedProfile) for details.

 ### Capability Statements

 * **Receiver**
-  * [mcode-receiver-cancer-conditions-then-patients]
   * [mcode-receiver-patient-bundle]
-  * [mcode-receiver-patients-and-cancer-conditions]
-  * [mcode-receiver-patients-in-group]
-  * [mcode-receiver-patients-with-cancer-condition]
 * **Sender**
-  * [mcode-sender-cancer-conditions-then-patients]
   * [mcode-sender-patient-bundle]
-  * [mcode-sender-patients-and-cancer-conditions]
-  * [mcode-sender-patients-in-group]
-  * [mcode-sender-patients-with-cancer-condition]

 ### Operations